Laragear/SubscriptionsDemo/README.md

 ## Requirements

+* PHP 8.4 or later
-* Laravel 11 or later.
+* Laravel 12 or later.

 ## Installation